rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 explains why good English is important.

 For example, I wrote the first draught of this in vim into a text file.
-But I copied it into OpenOffice so I could spellcheck it before I committed it.
+But I copied it into LibreOffice so I could spellcheck it before I committed it.
 I hope that all my mistakes were caught, but probably not. [#]_

 This applies even to the code you write.
 You spent a lot of time and effort on